Innovations in Impact Evaluation: What Have We Learned?

-Confirmed speakers include: Annie Duflo, Executive Director, Innovations for Poverty Action; Ariana Legovini, Director of the Development Impact Evaluation, World Bank; and Gonzalo Hernandez, Senior Research Fellow, 3ie; Jeannie Annan, Chief Research and Innovation Officer, International Rescue Committee; Sian Rasdale, Chief Statistician, FCDO; Nazmun Ratna, Lincoln University; Claudia Ringler, IFPRI; and Alan de Brauw, IFPRI.
+Confirmed speakers include: Annie Duflo, Executive Director, Innovations for Poverty Action; Arianna Legovini, Director of the Development Impact Evaluation, World Bank; Gonzalo Hernandez, Senior Research Fellow, 3ie; Jeannie Annan, Chief Research and Innovation Officer, International Rescue Committee; Sian Rasdale, Chief Statistician, FCDO; Nazmun Ratna, Lincoln University; Claudia Ringler, IFPRI; and Alan de Brauw, IFPRI.

 As with our last conference, the 2023 conference will be held online and will be free to attend.
 Drawing on lessons from online events over the past three years and to be inclusive of multiple time zones, there will be one conference session per day for four days.